Umuzi-org/tech-department/content/projects/capstone-projects/_index.md

 ---
+_db_id: 421
+available_options:
+- none
+content_type: project
+ready: true
+submission_type: repo
 title: Capstone project
-ready: True
-submission_type: "repo"
-available_options: ["none"]
-submission_type: repo
 ---

 The projects in this section are designed to really test your skills.
 You need to talk to your manager before moving forward with this project.